Good

 conceit [kənˈsit] n. something conceived in the mind; a notion, conception, idea, or thought.
 2 a fancy article; a trinket, an ornament.
 3 a fanciful or ingenious action or practice; an affectation of behavior or manner.
 Also: a trick.

-The name of this website comes from two places: a moment in my past and Shakespeare’s way with words.
-When I was nine, a teacher called me “conceited” in front of the whole class.
-I didn’t really know what it meant, so I asked.
-That was the cue for her to hand me a dictionary and tell me to read it out loud: “Having an excessively high opinion of oneself.”
-Cue the laughter.
-I just stood there, stunned.
-Me?
-Excessive?
+When I was nine, a teacher called me conceited.
+I didn’t know what it meant, so I asked.
+She handed me a dictionary and told me to read the definition aloud: having an excessively high opinion of oneself.” — Cue the laughter.
+I sat at my desk, stunned.
+"Me?
+Excessive?"

 Arts